Connect with us

 Replicating This For Our Own Retirement Needs When We Turn 65

-If we work towards saving our target amount by the time we stop working, we will be able to start withdrawing a sum that is more in line with the median salary of that year rather than what the average retirees are spending.
+If we work toward meeting our target by the time we retire, we can start withdrawing a level more in line with that year’s median salary, rather than the average retiree’s spending.

 One great way to kickstart this journey towards saving more money in our Special Account is to read these articles on: